Lifting Elementary Abelian Covers of Curves: INTRODUCTION

 \begin{theorem}[Imprecise version] Let $C: X\to\P^1_k$ be a $(\Z/p)^n$-Galois cover, and $m_1+1\leq \cdots\leq m_n+1$ be the conductors of its $n$ generating $\Z/p$-subcovers.
 Then $C$ can be lifted to characteristic \nolinebreak$0$ if and only if $m_i\equiv -1$ mod $p^{n-i}$ for $1\leq i\leq n-1$ and these $\Z/p$-subcovers can be respectively lifted with branch loci $B_1,\ldots,B_{n}$ that satisfy a certain combinatorial criterion. \end{theorem}

 Moreover, I relate the $p$-rank stratification of the Artin-Schreier space to a stratification of the characteristic $0$ Hurwitz space by the branch locus coalescing behavior of $p$-cyclic covers in characteristic $0$ (Section \ref{coalesce}).
 I also classify all admissible Hurwitz trees for certain types of $(\Z/2)^3$-covers (Section \ref{444}).
-Finally, I construct explicit lifts for a new family of $(\Z/2)^3$-covers, which are the first known lifts for elementary abelian covers with non-equidistant geometry beyond $(\Z/p)^2$-covers (Section \ref{442r}).
+Finally, I construct explicit lifts for a new family of $(\Z/2)^3$-covers, with non-equidistant geometry (Section \ref{442r}), providing the first example with non-constant conductor type for this group.

 This paper is adapted from my dissertation at University of Pennsylvania.
 I would like to thank my advisor David Harbater for his guidance.